VISIT OUR ART STORE ▶

 Use a big brush

-Now, let's talk about brushes.
-You need a big brush, squirrel hair, or a good imitation, which works best.
+Now, let’s talk about brushes.
+The artist needs a big brush—squirrel hair or a good imitation—which works best.

-It's tough to get smooth washes with small brushes.
-Big ones hold more water and pigment, which is exactly what we need.
+It’s tough to get smooth washes with small brushes.
+Big brushes hold more water and pigment, which is exactly what is needed.

 Use pan or tube paints

-Of course, we need clean water, ideally in a couple of containers.
-You'll also need paints, either in tubes or pans.
-Both work fine, and I'll show you how to use both.
+Of course, the artist needs clean water, ideally in a couple of containers.
+Paints are also required, either in tubes or pans.
+Both work fine, and the painter will show how to use both.

 And finally, a palette.
-I like ceramic plates, but any palette or even a dinner plate will do the job.
+The artist likes ceramic plates, but any palette or even a dinner plate will do the job.

 Step-by-Step: How to Make Smooth Watercolor Washes

-Now that we have everything ready, let's walk through the exact steps to make your washes smooth and even.
+Now that everything is ready, let’s walk through the exact steps to make washes smooth and even.
 These steps are the heart of the exercise.

 Step 1: Mix a Generous Amount of Paint

-Before you put a brush on the paper, take the time to mix enough paint.
+Before putting a brush on the paper, the artist takes time to mix enough paint.
 This is crucial.

 Using Tube Paints

-Start by squeezing some tube paint onto your palette.
-Then, grab clean water with your brush and add it to the paint.
+The artist starts by squeezing some tube paint onto the palette.
+Then, using clean water on the brush, the painter adds it to the paint.

-I had some leftover water on my palette from cleaning; it's okay.
-We need quite a bit of water.
+There was some leftover water on the palette from cleaning; it’s okay.
+Quite a bit of water is needed.

-Use your brush to add water several times.
-Or you can pour water onto the palette.
-The goal is to mix the water and pigment thoroughly until it forms a smooth and even solution.
+The artist uses the brush to add water several times—or pours water directly onto the palette.
+The goal is to mix water and pigment thoroughly until it forms a smooth and even solution.

 Mix the tube paints

-I'm not speeding this up or skipping ahead because it's important to know that mixing takes time.
-You need a rich mix of both paint and water.
+The artist is not speeding this up or skipping ahead because it’s important to know that mixing takes time.
+A rich mix of both paint and water is needed.

-This way, you'll have a big puddle of ready-to-use paint that can cover an entire wash without stopping.
+This way, there is a big puddle of ready-to-use paint that can cover an entire wash without stopping.

 Using Pan Paints

-If you're using pan paints instead, it's pretty similar.
-First, clean your brush.
-Make sure it's filled with water before you touch the paint.
+If using pan paints instead, it’s pretty similar.
+First, the artist cleans the brush and fills it with water before touching the paint.

-Then, pick up some color and keep adding water to the pan.
-Do this several times until the pan is full of water and you've built a smooth color mixture.
-Transfer this color mix to your palette.
+Then, the painter picks up some color and keeps adding water to the pan.
+This is done several times until the pan is full of water and a smooth color mixture is built.
+This mixture is then transferred to the palette.

-Let's take a closer look.
-Add more water, blend it with the paint, and move it to your palette.
-Again, we want plenty of color solutions here.
+Let’s take a closer look: add more water, blend it with the paint, and move it to the palette.
+Again, plenty of color solution is needed here.

 Mix the pan paints

-Now, you should have two rich color mixtures: one from a tube and one from a pan.
+Now, the artist should have two rich color mixtures: one from a tube and one from a pan.
 Both will work to create perfect washes.

-This next step is often overlooked, but it's beneficial.
-Slightly tilt your board.
-I use paper tape to fix my watercolor paper.
+This next step is often overlooked, but it’s beneficial.
+The artist slightly tilts their board.
+They use paper tape to fix the watercolor paper.

-Then, I place something under the board to slant it.
-The angle doesn't have to be steep.
-Even a small tilt helps the paint flow smoothly downward.
+Then, something is placed under the board to slant it.
+The angle doesn’t have to be steep— even a small tilt helps the paint flow smoothly downward.

 Prepare the paper

-Now we're ready to paint.
-It is the fun part!
+Now it’s time to paint.
+This is the fun part!

 Single-Color Wash

-Take your big brush and load it with paint.
-Make one horizontal line.
-Then dip into your paint again and make the second line.
+The artist takes a big brush and loads it with paint.
+One horizontal line is made.
+Then the brush is dipped into the paint again for the second line.

 Paint the horizontal lines

-You'll notice a bit of extra paint pooling at the bottom of each stroke.
-I call this a “hanging drop.”
+A bit of extra paint pools at the bottom of each stroke.
+The artist calls this a “hanging drop.”
 That hanging drop is the secret to a perfect wash.
 It helps the paint flow smoothly from one stroke to the next.

-Keep the hanging drop going until the end.
-That's how you get that beautiful, even color across the entire section.
+The hanging drop is kept going until the end.
+That’s how that beautiful, even color is achieved across the entire section.

 Line by line from the hanging drop

-Then continue, line by line, until you finish the wash.
+Then the painter continues, line by line, until the wash is finished.

 Another example of single-color wash